 Why is my Denture breaking?

 As a denture gets older and older, it becomes more prone to breaking.
 The major reason for this is that as it ages, the fit becomes looser and looser.
 This often causes rocking of the denture while it is being worn.
 Repetitive flexing like this weakens the plastic causing it to break.
 Alternatively, this flexing can cause the teeth embedded in the denture base to loosen and break out.
-You can prevent this from happening by having the denture relined when it gets loose or replacing your dentures after 5 years.
+You can prevent broken dentures by having them relined when they get loose or replacing them after 5 years.

-The most common reason for a denture breaking is dropping in the sink or knocking off the tap while cleaning your denture.
-Studies who that the denture may not break instantly when dropped, however, the impact can weaken a spot which leads to the denture breaking anything up to 6 months later.
+The most common reason for broken dentures is dropping them in the sink or knocking off the tap while cleaning them.
+Studies show that the denture may not break instantly when dropped, however, the impact can weaken a spot which leads to the denture breaking anything up to 6 months later.

 If your dentures are not fitting well the denture can rock in the mouth.
 Every time you chew, there is a levering effect going on with the denture and the force of your bite is not evenly spread because the dentures are not fitting well.
-Over time this rocking/levering weakens the denture and causes it to break.
+Over time this rocking/levering weakens the it and causes broken dentures.
 You may notice a small fine line appear on the denture which then spreads to a full crack or break.
 The most common areas are between your 2 front teeth or the area of the denture that touches around any natural teeth you have left, these are the most vulnerable areas.